Blog post

 Security Hotspots highlight a security-sensitive piece of code that a developer needs to review.

-In SonarQube 8.9 LTS, it only was possible to mark a Hotspot as “Safe” or “Fixed” – and we heard feedback from our users that there was a gap when a developer reviews the security hotspot and a resolution to the highlighted risk is pending.
+In SonarQube Server 8.9 LTS, it only was possible to mark a Hotspot as “Safe” or “Fixed” – and we heard feedback from our users that there was a gap when a developer reviews the security hotspot and a resolution to the highlighted risk is pending.

-SonarQube 9.9 LTS adds the Acknowledged state to Security Hotspots to tell your team (and your auditors…) that you’ve seen an issue and the fix is pending.
+SonarQube Server 9.9 LTS adds the Acknowledged state to Security Hotspots to tell your team (and your auditors…) that you’ve seen an issue and the fix is pending.

 5. Select Reference Branch at scan-time

-SonarQube 8.9 LTS introduced the Reference Branch New Code Period, where a user can configure their New Code Period to be based on a comparison to an existing branch.
+SonarQube Server 8.9 LTS introduced the Reference Branch New Code Period, where a user can configure their New Code Period to be based on a comparison to an existing branch.

-Some users want to set this at the scanner level instead of using the UI/API, and SonarQube 9.9 LTS allows this with the sonar.newCode.referenceBranch analysis parameter.
+Some users want to set this at the scanner level instead of using the UI/API, and SonarQube Server 9.9 LTS allows this with the sonar.newCode.referenceBranch analysis parameter.

 This is particularly useful if you have a specific build for branches targeting a specific release branch, or you have some logic in your pipeline that determines which branch your code will be merged into (based on the branch name, for example).